-Good point guards of the game such as Allen Iverson were always characterized by exceptional ball handling skills.
-This aptitude is what allows them to move freely around the court without losing the ball or getting stripped by defenders.
-On top of that, defending the ball when penetrating to the basket area is the most important thing, it gives the player the option to finish with a layup (or dunk if one can jump high enough) as well as creates an opportunity for the offense to score from many locations.
+But on top of that, defending the ball when penetrating to the basket is the most important thing – it gives you the option to finish with a layup (or dunk if you can jump high enough), and it creates an opportunity for the offense to score from many locations.

 I found this funny piece of video on youtube which shows you some drills you can do to improve your ball handling.

-These drills are very important because they’ll allow you to do either one of two things which are critical:
+These drills are very important because they’ll allow you to do either one of two critical things:

-Allen Iverson was a master at this, he would take the ball, wait until the last 5 seconds, dribble 2 or 3 times, then a killer crossover with a step back and he would bury the shot.
+Allen Iverson was a master at this… he would take the ball, wait until the last 5 seconds, dribble 2 or 3 times, then a killer crossover, a step back, and he would bury the shot.

-If you want to able to do that then start with this.
+If you want to able to do that, start with this:

-Then start strengthening your handling skills with these drills, I used them for a while and it really helped me improve my handles, and I’m terrible with handling the ball so if I could do it then anybody could do it.
+Then start working your handling skills with these drills.
+I myself used them for a while and it really helped me improve my handles… and I’m terrible with handling the ball, so if I could do it…

 More Dribbling Drills